Kodular/Documentation/docs/components/utilities/keyguard-manager.md

     |enabled|`boolean`|

-Specifies whether an Activity should be shown on top of the lock screen whenever the lockscreen is up and the activity is resumed.
-Normally an activity will be transitioned to the stopped state if it is started while the lockscreen is up, but with this flag set the activity will remain in the resumed state visible on-top of the lock screen.
+_Specifies whether an Activity should be shown on top of the lock screen whenever the lockscreen is up and the activity is resumed.
+Normally an activity will be transitioned to the stopped state if it is started while the lockscreen is up, but with this flag set the activity will remain in the resumed state visible on-top of the lock screen._

 ## Properties

 ### Description

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Keyguard Manager', 'Description')]]